IrinaOrias/Moneyball-Analysis/README.md

 SELECT
     p.first_name,
     p.last_name
-FROM players AS p
+FROM players p
 WHERE p.id IN (
+    SELECT sub1.id
+    FROM (
         SELECT p.id
         FROM players AS p
         JOIN salaries AS s ON p.id = s.player_id
         JOIN performances AS pf ON s.player_id = pf.player_id AND s.year = pf.year
         WHERE s.year = 2001 AND pf.H > 0
         ORDER BY s.salary * 1.0 / pf.H ASC
         LIMIT 10
+    ) AS sub1
 )
 AND p.id IN (
+    SELECT sub2.id
+    FROM (
         SELECT p.id
         FROM players AS p
         JOIN salaries AS s ON p.id = s.player_id
         JOIN performances AS pf ON s.player_id = pf.player_id AND s.year = pf.year
         WHERE s.year = 2001 AND pf.RBI > 0
         ORDER BY s.salary * 1.0 / pf.RBI ASC
         LIMIT 10
+    ) AS sub2
 )
 ORDER BY p.id ASC;

 ```